paolobrasolin/blog/_posts/2020-11-10-three-views-of-a-monad.lagda.md

 Their meaning is finally apparent!
 This makes `>=>` very compelling.

+It seems we struck gold, but we're in for a sad surprise.
-We could convince ourself we struck gold and define an AGDA type:
+Let's define the AGDA type:

 ```agda
 record DopeMon (M : Set → Set) : Set₁ where